 The word bag

-Apart from encouraging your students to keep an orderly vocab book of some sort, another way of having easy access to the words that have come up in your classes is to create a ‘word bag’ for each of your groups.
+Apart from encouraging your students to keep an orderly vocabulary book of some sort, another way of having easy access to the words that have come up in your classes is to create a 'word bag' for each of your groups.
 All you need are two large envelopes and some strips of card.
-Write on one envelope ‘Blank word cards’ and ‘Class Word Bag’ on the other.
-Cut up lots of small strips of card and put them in the ‘Blank Word Cards’ envelope.
+Write on one envelope 'Blank word cards' and 'Class word bag' on the other.
+Cut up lots of small strips of card and put them in the 'Blank word cards' envelope.

 Here are some activities for using the word bag to recycle the vocabulary.
-They can be used at the beginning of a class as a warmer or at the end to fill up the last five minutes.
+They can be used at the beginning of a class as a warmer or at the end in the last five minutes.